conankzhang/graphics-pipeline/README.md

-# ECSGameEngine
+# Graphics Pipeline
-A custom game engine built around an entity-component-system gameplay framework.
+A custom game engine exploring the entire graphics pipeline for real-time game rendering.